tinyms-ai/TIP/TIP-1.sample.md

 #### TIP Editors
 The current TIP editors are
-  * All champions identified in the OHCF github organization
+  * All champions identified in the TinyMS github organization

 #### TIP Editor Responsibilities & Workflow
 For each new TIP that comes in, an editor does the following: